martin-gomola/beskar-forge/README.md

 container, and a PWA update path.
 Rebuilding that foundation for every idea made it harder to spend time on the actual user problem.

-Beskar Forge turns that foundation into a starter that I can reuse with a coding agent or adapt by hand.
-It is intentionally not a full-stack framework or a universal SaaS platform.
-It is a practical baseline for applications such as planners, calculators, internal tools, and homelab utilities.
+I use Beskar Forge as a starter with a coding agent or adapt it by hand.
+It is not a full-stack framework or a universal SaaS platform.
+It is a practical baseline for planners, calculators, internal tools, and homelab utilities.

-It keeps the foundation visible: the defaults, trade-offs, and deployment and update details that are easy to overlook when starting a new project.
+The repository keeps the defaults, trade-offs, deployment details, and update behavior visible when starting a new project.

 The path from an application idea to a focused, installable tool is:

 **agent prompt → focused workflow → PWA → API → Docker deployment**

-It fits small applications where speed and portability matter more than framework complexity.
+It fits small applications where speed and portability matter more than a large framework.

 ## What you need